hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Where ever

-* int_var_or_value is mentioned wrt instructions, then it should represent a int variable or value.
+* int_var_or_value is mentioned wrt instructions, then one should provide a int variable or value.
-  However if it represents a different type, the following conversion will be applied
+  However if a different type data is provided, the following conversion will be applied

   * treat strings as textual literal representation of a integer.